pnp/blog/content/microsoft-365-platform-community-update/22-06-14/index.md

 ## Community calls

-There are numerous different community calls on different areas.
+There are numerous community calls on various areas.
 All calls are being recorded and published either from Microsoft 365 Developer or Microsoft 365 Community (PnP) YouTube channels.
-Recordings are typically released within the following 24 hours after the call.
+Recordings are typically released within the next 24 hours after the call.
 You can find a detailed agenda and links to specific covered topics on blog post articles at the Microsoft 365 developer blog when the videos are published.

 *   Microsoft 365 Platform Call - [https://aka.ms/m365-dev-call](https://aka.ms/m365-dev-call) - Updates and demos from Microsoft as weekly call on Tuesdays - topics vary from Microsoft Teams, Microsoft Graph, Power Platform, SharePoint, OneDrive and more
 *   Adaptive Cards [https://aka.ms/adaptivecardscommunitycall](https://aka.ms/adaptivecardscommunitycall) - Updates and news around Adaptive Cards with live demos